f4pga/prjxray/docs/architecture/glossary.rst

     clock buffers present in a device.
 The two halves are referred to as the top and bottom halves.

+  Horizontal clock row
+    Portion of a device including 12 horizontal clocks and the 50 interconnect and function tiles associated with them.
+A :term:`half` contains one or more horizontal clock rows and each half may have a different number of rows.

   Node
     A routing node on the device.
 A node is a collection of :term:`wires <wire>` spanning one or more :term:`tiles <tile>`.